ibm-cloud-docs/netezza/timetravel.md

 Tables with retention interval set to zero are not temporal.

-**NOTE:** Netezza Performance Server supports only system-managed temporal tables.
+Netezza Performance Server supports only system-managed temporal tables.
 A system-managed temporal table is a table that maintains historical versions of its rows.
 Use a system-period temporal table to store current versions of your data.
 The database transparently stores your updated and deleted data rows.
 System-period tables are system-managed.
+{: note}

 ## Enabling and disabling time travel
 {: #enabledisablett}